-- Applicants must be not-for-profit organizations operating in Moore County with a 501(c)3 Federal tax-exempt status.
-(School projects are covered through their school’s status.)
-An organization without tax-exempt status may receive indirect funding for its arts project by having an eligible organization serve as its fiscal agent.
+- Applicants must be a nonprofit organization with a 501(c)3 Federal tax-exempt status.
+(School projects are covered through Moore County School’s nonprofit status.)
+An organization without tax-exempt status may receive indirect funding for its arts project by having another nonprofit organization serve as its fiscal agent.
 It is the applicant’s responsibility to see that a copy of its (or its Fiscal Agent’s) IRS tax-exempt status is on file with ACMC.

-- All organizations must reside and carry out projects within Moore County.
+- All organizations must operate and carry out project within Moore County.

-- Organizations that receive general support funds through the N.C.
-Arts Council are not eligible for Grassroots funds.
+- Organizations that receive direct support from the NC Arts Council are not eligible for Grassroots funds.

-- Individual artists are not eligible to apply for Grassroots Arts funds, but may apply for a Regional Arts Project Grant.
+- Individual artists are not eligible to apply for Grassroots Arts funds, but may apply for an Artists Support Grant.